 Vegetation mapping of the northern section of Wonga Beach indicates that approximately 17 different Regional Ecosystems (RE) types are supported (DOR 2020).
-The three REs that dominate the foreshore vegetation community at Wonga Beach are 7.2.1c, 7.2.2g and 7.2.7a.
+The three REs that dominate the foreshore vegetation community at Wonga Beach are 7.2.1c, 7.2.2g and 7.2.7a, as confirmed by ground-truthing of the vegetation mapping.
 The RE descriptions, Vegetation Management (VM) Class, Biodiversity (BD) Status and local representation are summarised in Table 2 and Figure 5.
 A full list of the REs at Wonga Beach is provided in Attachment A. The local representation of vegetation in the dune system at Wonga Beach is summarised in Table 3.